 Support Kritika | Support H-Net | Buy Books Here | Join the NBN and NBN en Español on Patreon | Visit New Books Network en Español!

 Rounak Bose is a doctoral student in History at the University of Delaware.
-His research explores the historical categories of caste, religion, ecology, and sovereignties in South Asia and Indian Ocean networks.
-Besides these specific interests, his disciplinary interests revolve around public history, anthropology, literary studies, the digital humanities, and more recently, the history and politics of Artificial Intelligence.
-When not reading or writing in the university library, Rounak can be found taking long walks along Delaware's trails.
+His research explores the historical categories of caste, religion, law, and sovereignty in South Asia and the larger Indian Ocean world.
+Besides these specific interests, he is also curious about interdisciplinary questions that concern anthropology, literary studies, the digital humanities, and more recently, the history and politics of Machine Learning.

 Faisal Devji's Waning Crescent: The Rise and Fall of Global Islam (Yale UP, 2025) is a compelling examination of the rise of Islam as a global histori…